AS

 #3 Broken Workflows

-Pauses during provisioning workflows were common for research on guidance and even competitors.
+Pauses during provisioning workflows are common for research on guidance, and even competitors.

 "I want it to be straightforward to easily connect [services] together.
 I don’t wanna have to stop and contact support or read outdated docs."